 The old adage that time is money applies particularly well to the oil field.
 Every minute a company is not pumping due to an issue means less revenue to cover fixed costs.
 Every minute extra that it takes a lease operator to clear an alarm is a minute that a company is paying for somebody else to do routine maintenance that the lease operator would otherwise be doing.
 Every extra hour a service contractor takes is another hit to the budget.

 Time is at the center of a mobile strategy to increase efficiency and reduce costs for companies in the oil and gas industry.
-Mobility provides opportunities to reduce time spent on the mundane as well as provide the information required to deploy finite resources to address the most important issues.
+Mobility in Oil and Gas provides opportunities to reduce time spent on the mundane as well as provide the information required to deploy finite resources to address the most important issues.
 Mobile solutions of increasing sophistication bring with them the opportunity for greater strategic gains and increased cost savings.

 For example, at a basic level a mobile deployment can enable field data capture and validation in place of paper forms for daily operations checklists and safety checks, reducing the time wasted in duplicate data entry and following up on the attendant mistakes.
 A more sophisticated deployment uses the contextual capabilities of the device to automatically fill in location and other data required for the form, further reducing time entry and mistakes.
 An even more sophisticated solution adds analysis on top of both the data entered and the contextual data of how the data is entered so that the enterprise can continuously improve its operations.
 At this level, every employee’s device basically becomes a node in the Internet of Things, enabling companies to optimize how their people move and interact.